|HOME ABOUT THE AUTHOR PRESS BY THE AUTHOR CONTACT BUY THE BOOK|

 ABOUT THE AUTHOR

-Zoglin graduated Phi Beta Kappa from the University of California at Berkeley with a B. A. in English and an M.S. in journalism.
-He is a native of Kansas City, Mo., and currently lives in New York City with his wife, Charla Krupp, a magazine editor, Today show contributor and author of the bestselling books How Not to Look Old and How to Never Look Fat Again.
+Zoglin graduated Phi Beta Kappa from the University of California at Berkeley with a B. A. in English, and also earned a master of journalism degree at Berkeley.
+He is a native of Kansas City, Mo.
+His late wife, Charla Krupp, was a magazine editor, Today show contributor, and author of the bestselling books How Not to Look Old and How to Never Look Fat Again.